BaptisteMartinet/airsoftseven-api/README.md

 Terminology
 - Club => Is an organisation creating Games on some Fields.
 - Field => Is a terrain where Games are played by Clubs.
-- Game => An airsoft game organised a Club on a Field.
+- Game => An airsoft game organised by a Club on a Field.